Drake University logo

 Drake University Law School

-Established in 1865, it is the second oldest law school west of the Mississippi River and one of the 25 oldest nationwide, featuring a federally funded Constitutional Law Center.
+Established in 1865, it is the second oldest law school west of the Mississippi, a charter member of the AALS, and home to a Congressional-funded Constitutional Law Center.

 📚